 All in all, my dad’s death was a huge blow to me.
 It didn’t help that I lived in Jamaica.
 Well, in some ways it did help.
 We returned after the funeral and my extended stay in the US (10 days), to JA in time for Christmas.

-It almost seemed like all that had happened shortly after Thanksgiving of that year had been one horrible dream.
+It almost seemed like all that had happened shortly after Thanksgiving of that year had been one horrible nightmare.
 But back at our home in JA, life was getting back to normal.

 Gradually, however the grief began to take its toll.
 It turned out that the death of our stillborn daughter three years earlier and the death of my dad were BOTH needing to be dealt with.

 I read a lot about death, and dying… yes, I know that doesn’t help everyone, but I had to find a framework for dealing with the reality of what happened.
 I was reminded often of our hope in Christ for the future as well as the present.
 But I must say, the present was awfully painful!

 My initial way of dealing with my hope for the future was to think of the fact that I would some day see my dad in heaven.
 Somehow, that wasn’t very comforting when I longed to hug him one last time.
 To say one last meaningful “good-bye” and tell him how much I did love and appreciate him, despite his faults. . .and mine!

 Learning to deal with God and His sovereign purposes

 One of Elisabeth Eliot’s books on death was very helpful to me.
 However, I can’t track it down now and don’t remember the title.
 I just remember how her words hit me like a hammer…eventually I realized if anyone knew what they were talking about in this arena, she did.